Do you know what is in your nectar

 Food labels for animal products are not as well regulated as those for human consumption.
 In fact, trace elements present in commercial nectars are not even required by law to be listed in the ingredients on the label.
 Many commercial nectars contain a host of preservatives and other additives.
 The quantities of these potentially harmful ingredients included into many commercials nectars are unknown.
 How much preservatives are harmful to the birds?
 We know that too many preservatives are bad for humans, but how much (or how little) is harmful to hummingbirds?
 Also, these added and unnecessary ingredients are colorless.
 When water is added to the mix, we cannot see or discern these elements.
 These added ingredients are totally unnecessary, unnatural for hummingbirds to consume, and potentially harmful.

-The relative sweetness, that is the ratio of nectar to water, is also quite important.
-We know uniformed people make it sweeter than their neighbors to attract more hummers than their neighbors have.
-But sweeter isn’t better.
 Concentrations of four (4) parts water to one (1) part nectar will evaporate into sweeter concentrations of three (3) to one (1) within a few days.
-Using concentrations of three (3) to one (1) or sweeter to begin with is simply damaging to the hummers internal organs.
-We recommend beginning with a four (4) to one (1) ratio recipe.
+Using concentrations of two (2) to one (1) may simply damage the hummers internal organs.
+We recommend a four (4) to one (1) ratio recipe.
 This is very safe, approximates what nature provides for them in flowers, and is more cost effective.